Nov 21, 2024

 5.10.1 Sick Leave

-Each full-time employee of Meridian Community College who is unable to perform his duties because of personal illness, injury or because of serious illness or death in the immediate family is entitled to sick leave with regular pay within the limits of this policy.
-As required by the Family Medical Leave Act (FMLA), MCC provides 12 weeks of Family Medical Leave.
+Full-time employees of Meridian Community College who cannot perform their duties because of personal illness, injury, serious illness, or death in the immediate family are entitled to sick leave with regular pay within the limits of this policy.
+As the Family Medical Leave Act (FMLA) requires, MCC provides 12 weeks of Family Medical Leave.
 However, the 12 weeks of FMLA leave INCLUDES any sick leave earned and is NOT in addition to earned leave.
-(Board approved 09/12/2023)

 Each full-time staff employee is allowed sick leave at the rate of twelve (12) days per year.
+Half-time staff employees are awarded based on a prorated amount.
 There is no maximum number of days that may be accumulated.
 Leave is awarded each month.
-(Board approved 3/04)

 5.10.2 Extraordinary Sick Leave